davglass/lightshowpi/README.md

   * This will make the four outlets turn into 8 circuits
 * Create a looped circuit on the terminal block like the photos
 * Run a single red from each of the load sides of the outlets to the relay
+  * Here is where I injected the fuse block to protect the relays
 * Run a black from the relay to the terminal block

 Pins